Learning Encodings by Maximizing State Distinguishability: Variational Quantum Error Correction: Learning Error Correction Codes

 Consequently, a lower distinguishability loss ensures a lower fidelity loss, meaning a higher worst-case fidelity after recovery. \end{theorem*}

 This theorem provides theoretical motivation for minimizing the distinguishability loss when designing encoding operations.
-As the bound assumes just a simple recovery operation, in practice, it is usually loose, and we can achieve an even better recovery fidelity.
+We note that the bound of \cref{eq:bound} is not tight, i.e.\ in practice one can achieve an even better recovery fidelity.
 In the experimental section, we also empirically demonstrate that a lower distinguishability loss correlates with higher fidelity after recovery.